ratwithacompiler/OBS-captions-plugin/README.md

   * If it's already off but viewers still see captions they have to turn it on and off again (appears to be a bug on some iOS versions)

 Does NOT work with SLOBS (Streamlabs OBS).

+This uses the built in captions support of Twitch's video player so viewers only get the limited amount of positioning options that the player provides.
+Viewers can choose between top/bottom and left/center/right for the captions box but can't freely move or resize it or put it into a corner.
+It's also not possible for streamers to pick a good custom default position for it, the default will be center bottom for all viewers that have captions enabled.

 ### Installation:
 #### Requires OBS 23.2.1 (released June 15th 2019) or newer!